syedmaazsaeed/syedmaazsaeed/README.md

 - Created responsive, mobile-first web interfaces with React.js, Next.js, HTML, CSS, and JavaScript
 - Built scalable backend APIs with Node.js, Express.js, and integrated MongoDB and PostgreSQL databases
 - Worked across diverse industries: legal, healthcare, real estate, and e-commerce

 ---

-**GitHub Global Campus - GitHub Campus Student**
-*Oct 2024 - Oct 2025 | San Francisco, California, U.S. (Remote - Apprenticeship)*

-Currently part of the GitHub Global Campus, gaining hands-on experience with industry tools while collaborating with a global developer community.
-With access to the GitHub Student Developer Pack, exploring new technologies, contributing to projects, and enhancing skills in software development.
-This allows me to enjoy GitHub Student Developer Pack exclusive benefits and resources that shape the future of software development.

----

-**Hacktoberfest - Open Source Contributor**
-*Oct 2023 | New York, United States (Remote - Seasonal)*

-Passionate about contributing to open-source projects and promoting environmental sustainability by planting trees through Tree Nation.
-Contributing to the tech community and making a positive environmental impact.

----